Amorphous metal: Additive manufacturing

-One challenge when synthesising a metallic glass is that the techniques often only produce very small samples, due to the need for high cooling rates.
-3D-printing methods have been suggested as a method to create larger bulk samples.
-Selective laser melting (SLM) is one example of an additive manufacturing method that has been used to make iron based metallic glasses.
+One challenge when synthesising a metallic glass is that the required fast cooling rates often translate to very small samples.
+3D-printing or additive manufacturing has been suggested and proven as a method to create larger bulk samples.
+Selective laser melting (SLM) is one example of an additive manufacturing method that has been used to make iron based metallic glasses and zirconia based bulk metallic glasses.
 Laser foil printing (LFP) is another method where foils of the amorphous metals are stacked and welded together, layer by layer.
+Modelling of the manufacturing process is under study to reduce traditional time and resource consuming trial and error.